-Athletic training is an allied profession dedicated to the prevention, treatment, and rehabilitation of injuries to the physically active.
-Students studying this field at APU will not only be doing course work, but will also be given multiple opportunities to work with APU athletes, and others, in the practical application of learned skills and knowledge.
-Content areas include first aid and CPR, risk management, assessment and evaluation of athletic injuries/illnesses, therapeutic modalities and exercise, and health care administration.
+The Athletic Training Education Program (ATEP) has attained candidacy status toward accreditation by the Joint Review Committee on Educational Programs in Athletic Training (JRC-AT).
+Athletic training is an allied health profession dedicated to the prevention, treatment, and rehabilitation of injuries to the physically active.
+Students studying this field at APU will not only complete course work, but will also have multiple opportunities to work with APU athletes and others, in the practical application of learned skills and knowledge.
+Content areas include first aid and CPR, risk management, assessment and evaluation of athletic injuries/illnesses, therapeutic modalities and exercise, health care administration, and research.
+The program is designed to be completed in four years; however, students who are intercollegiate athletes or whose time may be limited for other reasons, should anticipate five years.

-The athletic training major provides preparation for entry-level positions at the high school, college/university, and professional sports levels, in clinical or industrial settings, or for graduate studies.
-The requirements of the major are consistent with the recommended guidelines established by the Joint Review Committee on Education Programs in Athletic Training.
-Upon completion of all aspects of the athletic training major, students will be eligible to sit for the National Athletic Trainers' Association certification examination.
+Athletic training provides preparation for entry-level positions at the high school, college/university, and professional sports levels, in clinical or industrial settings, or for graduate studies.
+The requirements of the major are consistent with the recommended standards established by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the JRC-AT.
+Upon completion of all aspects of the Athletic Training Education Program (ATEP), students will be eligible to sit for the National Athletic Trainers' Association Board of Certification examination.

-Application to the athletic training major is due on February 1 of each year.
+Application to the ATEP is due on March 17 of each year.
+The admission process is competitive and a limited number of students are accepted each year.
+There are no guarantees of acceptance.
 Acceptance will be based on the following criterion:

 - 1. Completion of the application - 2.
 Verification of complete medical records including Hepatitis B vaccine and TB testing - 3.
-A signed oath or affirmation of confidentiality regarding medical information - 4.
-A minimum of two written recommendations - 5.
-A minimum cumulative GPA of 2.5 - A minimum 3.0 average in the following with no course grade below a C: PEAT 101, PEAT 160, PEAT 220, PEAT 240 - 7.
-Minimum 2.0 average in BIOL 101 and BIOL 102 or BIOL 250 - 8.
-The completion of 75 hours of observation in athletic training - 9.
-The completion of 50 percent of Level I Athletic Training Proficiencies - 10.
-The submission of a written essay - 11.
-A personal interview
+Signed affirmation of confidentiality regarding medical information - 4.
+Minimum of two written recommendations - 5.
+Minimum cumulative GPA of 2.5 - Minimum 3.0 GPA in the following with no course grade below a C: AT 101, AT 160, AT 220, and AT 240 - 7.
+Minimum 2.0 GPA in BIOL 101 and BIOL 250 - 8.
+Completion of 75 hours of observation in athletic training - 9.
+Completion of 50 percent of Level I Athletic Training Proficiencies - 10.
+Submission of a written essay - 11.
+Personal interview

-The application form and the specific description of each of the above can be obtained from the director of athletic training.
+The application form and specific description of each of the above can be obtained from the director of athletic training education.